KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 * Search for conflicts
 * Best shot or battle royale?
 * Test your assumptions
+* Keep the gloves off
 * Whiteboard the user story (comic book frames)
-* Keep the gloves off

-Create Protoype
+Create protoype

-* Make it minimally real
+* Make it minimally real, with real text
-* Write real text
-* Use a timer to maintain focus
 * Lightning critique
 * Review with an outsider

 ### User Testing

-Define ideal User criteria, and criteria to avoid
+Define favorable and unfavorable user criteria

-Advertise for User Study participants

-Include link to Recruiting Screener
+Post ad for users, including link to recruiting screener questionnaire

+When you have identified prospective users:

-* Call Users by phone
+* Call the prospective users by phone
-* Follow up with Users via email, including NDA and request to reply to confirm
+* Send a follow-up email, including important info and a link to non-disclosure agreement to sign; Request prospective user to reply to confirm

-Example Confirmation Email
+Example confirmation email

-Non-Disclosure Agreement
+Non-disclosure agreement

-Create Interview Guide
+Create interview guide

-Finalize Schedule
+Finalize schedule

-Conduct pilot User Study
+Conduct pilot user study

-Conduct real User Study
+Conduct real user study

 Summarize and analyze findings